SensorWave/customer-service/README.md

 ## 📘 Notes

-- Le projet est extensible : tu peux ajouter d’autres microservices qui consomment les événements RabbitMQ.
+- The project is extensible: you can add other microservices that consume RabbitMQ events.
-- Le code est organisé selon une structure modulaire, facilitant la maintenance et les tests unitaires.
+- The code is organized in a modular structure, making maintenance and unit testing easier.